jeremydhoffman/personalsite/content/authors/admin/_index.md

 ---
 bio: Jeremy is currently an MPP candidate and graduate research assistant at the Penn State School of Public Policy.
 He is also an English-qualified attorney, and previously practiced as an intellectual property lawyer in the UK.
-His policy interests include substance misuse (in particular, the misuse of prescription opioids), pharmaceutical policy & regulation, healthcare access & costs, and food policy & obesity.
+His policy interests include substance misuse (in particular, the misuse of prescription opioids), pharmaceutical policy & regulation, and healthcare access & costs.
 education:
   courses:
   - course: Master of Public Policy (MPP)